riseup-labs/ureport-r4v/CONTRIBUTING.md

 ## What you need to know

-In order to contribute as a developer you will need to have a basic understanding of:
+In order to contribute as a developer you will need to have a good understanding of:

 1. Android studio
 2. Java
+3. DAGGER
+4. RxJAVA
-3. HTML
+5. HTML
-4. CSS
+6. CSS
-5. VueJS
+7. VueJS
-6. Firebase Cloud Messaging
+8. Firebase Cloud Messaging
+9. RapidPro Surveyor flows

 ## Issue tracking

-Ureport Offline uses GitHub’s tracker called [Issues](https://github.com/riseup-labs/ureport-r4v/issues) for easy collaboration among developers to keep track of tasks, enhancements, and bugs during software sprints.
+Ureport R4V app uses GitHub’s tracker called [Issues](https://github.com/riseup-labs/ureport-r4v/issues) for easy collaboration among developers to keep track of tasks, enhancements, and bugs during software sprints.
 A typical issue looks like this:
 * A **title** and **description** describe what the issue is all about.
 * Color-coded labels help you categorize and filter your issues (just like labels in email).
 * A **milestone** acts like a container for issues.
 This is useful for associating a group of issues with specific features or time period (e.g. Weekly Sprint 9/7-7/20 or PWA 1.0).